Search Engine Friendly URLs

 but also in the new URL:

-These numbers are the parameters that are needed by Joomla! to get the internal URL and show the page you want to see.
+These numbers are the parameters that are needed by Joomla! to get the internal URL and show the desired page.
 (In this case, the first numeral one is the ID of the category, the second numeral one is the ID of the article.)

 Alias is listed beneath the Title field in Articles, Categories, Sections and Menu Items.
 Joomla! can automatically create the alias for you.
 An automatic alias begins with the title.
 All upper case letters are changed to lower case.
 Spaces and special characters not allowed in a URL; they are changed to dashes.